 In as few of words as possible…I would describe myself as someone who likes to go to remote places and stay there for days or weeks at a time.
 Typically this involves a backpack…a kayak…or a canoe…but I sometimes stay in one place and focus on an activity like fishing…or perhaps camping itself.
 What I do depends largely on who I go with…as well as when and where I go.
-I would say I have a lot of solo backpacking and paddling experience…but this is due to the fact that I like to go to remote places and sleep outdoors A LOT more than most of my would-be companions…not because I prefer it.
-Put differently…my particular experience has been shaped heavily by my desire to bring friends along with me…and what it takes to pursued them to do so.
-So while I can certainly speak to the needs and concerns of soloing…my perspective likely privileges what it takes to get others to come along on a week-long 100 mile adventure…more than it would the demands of successfully hiking the AT in three months.
+I would say I have a lot of solo backpacking and paddling experience…but this is due to the fact that I like to sleep outdoors more than most of my would-be companions…not because I prefer it.
+So while I can certainly speak to the needs and concerns of soloing…my perspective privileges what it takes to get others to come along on a week-long 100 mile adventure…more than it does the demands of successfully hiking the AT in three months.

 My general philosophy is: less work and cheaper > more work and expensive.
 There are of course many exceptions...for example...I will often take on additional work to improve the quality of my food and/or pay additional costs to gain a better night's sleep…but as a rule I generally like to keep things easy and cheap.

 I also like to keep things very light...but I am not a half toothbrush and polycro-tarp kinda guy.
 For example...I like Cuben over sil-nylon for tarps because Cuben does not absorb as much water as sil-nylon...not because Cuben is lighter (the weight savings are not particularly cost effective).
 Keeping things light tends to make everything from backpacking to canoeing more fun for me...but there is a point at which I think light becomes less fun.